 Workshops will include the hands-on building of a prototype urine diversion dry composting outhouse to be used by Antioch to train additional local and regional community members and organizations in this “new and better ways” technique.
 These presentations and workshops are being co-sponsored by the Ethos Center at the University of Dayton School of Engineering.
 They will take place on the Antioch campus and will be open to the Yellow Springs community, public works officials, area institutes of higher education and interested people and organizations throughout the Miami Valley.
 Look for details in the coming months.

-Jen Ruud ’18 traveled to the beautiful island of the Bahamas to be a part of the exciting work taking place at the Forfar Field Station.
+Jen Ruud ’18 traveled to the Bahamas to be a part of the exciting work taking place at the Forfar Field Station.
 The Forfar Field Station exists to educate “students from American high schools and colleges to local Bahamians about the environment using the local ecosystems.”
 In her time at Forfar, Jen wore many hats from facilitating trips around the island and out to sea, to dive lessons in blue holes, and even carpentry, gardening, and cooking!
 While initially focused on exploring environmental justice issues, through this experience Jen developed a fascination with teaching and learning.
 “I love seeing the look in a student’s eye the first time they hold a sea star or the smile on their face the first time we go kayaking,” Jen remarks.
 And while she never imagined it, her love and desire to pursue a career in education grew with each new, transformative student interaction.
 Learning by doing.
 “It’s about wanting to learn geology and oceanography because you saw the tongue of the ocean while scuba diving, not learning about it because your professor assigned that reading,” she states.
 Antioch has provided Jen the ability to learn beyond traditional methods and to truly immerse herself in experiential learning an opportunity she hopes to share with others.

 For her third co-op, Alison Easter ’17 did not have to venture too far from Yellow Springs to have a meaningful co-op experience.
 She joined the team at the Goodwill Art Studio & Gallery in Columbus, Ohio, “which runs an art program for adults with developmental and physical disabilities.”
 The program empowers adults with disability to express themselves through the medium of art and creativity while also allowing them to be compensated for their work by featuring their artwork in a gallery.
 Alison worked alongside the participants and studio managers in various ways, from assisting with finishing touches of color on participants artwork pieces, to preparing artwork for sale, and securing the necessary materials for the artwork to be completed –all the while sharing conversations, laughs, and stories with everyone in the studio.
 Through her co-op, Alison expanded her knowledge of programs available to individuals with disability and left with a new intrigue in discovering “how communities and creativity are so important to one’s concepts of self and feelings of support, especially people with marginalized identities.”